Mr-Muhammad-Kashan/Real-Time-Hand-Gesture-Control-System-for-Racing-Games/README.md

 #### **Input Not Working in Game**
 ```
-Issue: Gestures detected but game not responding
+Issue: Gestures detected, but the game is not responding
 ```
 **Solutions:**
-- Run system as Administrator
+- Run the system as Administrator
 - Ensure game is in focus (click on game window)
 - Check game key bindings match system config
 - Disable Windows Game Mode temporarily